dyhes/zulip/tools/droplets/README.md

-# Create a remote Zulip dev server
+# Create a remote Aloha dev server

-This guide is for mentors who want to help create remote Zulip dev servers for hackathon, GCI, or sprint participants.
+This guide is for mentors who want to help create remote Aloha dev servers for hackathon, GCI, or sprint participants.

-The machines (droplets) have been generously provided by [DigitalOcean](https://www.digitalocean.com/) to help Zulip contributors get up and running as easily as possible.
+The machines (droplets) have been generously provided by [DigitalOcean](https://www.digitalocean.com/) to help Aloha contributors get up and running as easily as possible.
 Thank you DigitalOcean!

-The `create.py` create uses the DigitalOcean API to quickly create new virtual machines (droplets) with the Zulip dev server already configured.
+The `create.py` create uses the DigitalOcean API to quickly create new virtual machines (droplets) with the Aloha dev server already configured.

-## Step 1: Join Zulip DigitalOcean team
+## Step 1: Join Aloha DigitalOcean team

-We have created a team on DigitalOcean for Zulip mentors.
+We have created a team on DigitalOcean for Aloha mentors.
 Ask Rishi or Tim to be added.
 You need access to the team so you can create your DigitalOcean API token.

 ## Step 2: Create your DigitalOcean API token

-Once you've been added to the Zulip team,
+Once you've been added to the Aloha team,
-[log in](https://cloud.digitalocean.com/droplets) to the DigitalOcean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Zulip team.** (It should look something like [this][image-zulip-team]).
+[log in](https://cloud.digitalocean.com/droplets) to the DigitalOcean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Aloha team.** (It should look something like [this][image-zulip-team]).

 Copy the API token and store it somewhere safe.
 You'll need it in the next